 Ecometrica software is ideally suited to assist UK companies with compliance to the Department of Energy and Climate Change (DECC) Energy Savings Opportunity Scheme (ESOS).
 Our flexible data collection questionnaire and robust calculations engine allows for a variety of activity data to be converted into both carbon and energy data to allow easy reporting to the Scheme’s administrators, the Environment Agency.

-The Greenhouse Gas Protocol (GHG Protocol) Corporate Accounting and Reporting Standard is the most widely used international accounting standard for businesses to quantify, understand, and manage greenhouse gas emissions.
+The Greenhouse Gas Protocol (GHG Protocol) Corporate Accounting and Reporting Standard is the most widely used international accounting standard for businesses to quantify, understand, and manage environmental impacts.

-The GHG Protocol Corporate Standard provides the basic framework for nearly every other GHG accounting standard from the International Standards Organization to The Climate Registry, and it is the most popular accounting standard used by companies reporting to the CDP.
+It provides the basic framework for nearly every other GHG accounting standard from the International Standards Organization (ISO) to The Climate Registry, and it is the most popular accounting standard used by companies reporting to CDP.

-Ecometrica software provides you with the ability to generate GHG Protocol-compliant reports at the push of a button.
-Submitting to the most common reporting standard in the world is now simpler than ever.
+The Ecometrica Platform provides you with the ability to generate GHG Protocol-compliant reports at the push of a button.

 On 12 June 2013, the UK department for Business, Innovation and Skills (BIS) laid before Parliament The Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013, requiring around 1,100 of the UK’s largest listed companies to report their greenhouse gas emissions every year.

-Ecometrica has emerged as the leading software provider for compliance with mandatory carbon reporting regulations as a result of its combination of class-leading sustainability management solutions and support from world respected sustainability practitioners, who have over 100 years of combined experience in sustainability and environmental reporting.
-Independent reviews by industry experts such as IEMA, the GHGMI, independent assurance by PwC, and CDP Gold Software Partner accreditation attest to this.
+Ecometrica has emerged as the leading software provider for compliance with mandatory carbon reporting regulations as a result of its combination of class-leading sustainability management solutions and support from world respected sustainability practitioners.